isomerpages/govtech-corp/media/technews/_posts/2019-12-16-post-A hire calling: Making MyCareersFuture an inclusive platform.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="MyCareersFuture screenshot from website - helping people find jobs within the government" src="/images/technews/Making_MyCareersFuture_an_inclusive_platform_1.png">
 </div>
-<h3>Persons with disabilities may have difficulty navigating the <a href="https://www.mycareersfuture.sg/" rel="noopener noreferrer nofollow" target="_blank">MyCareersFuture.sg</a> portal to find employment.
-Mr Dickson Tan, software engineer at GovTech, is helping to change that.</h3>
+<p>Persons with disabilities may have difficulty navigating the MyCareersFuture.sg
+portal to find employment.
+Mr Dickson Tan, software engineer at GovTech, is helping to change that.</p>
 <p>Gone are the days when job hunting involved flipping through the classified
 ads in the newspapers.
 In the internet age, employers have moved their talent search online to gain access to a bigger, global pool of candidates,